 For time-to-event analyses, each treatment group will be compared with the no additional treatment group using the log-rank test.
 Kaplan-Meier estimates for the time to event will also be plotted (with associated log-rank p-values).
 The log-rank ‘observed minus expected’ statistic (and its variance) will also be used to estimate the average event rate ratio (and its confidence interval) for those allocated to each treatment group versus the no additional treatment group.
 For binary outcomes where the timing is unknown, the risk ratio and absolute risk difference will be calculated with confidence intervals and p-value reported.
 For the primary outcome (death within 28 days of first randomisation), discharge alive before 28 days will assume safety from the event (unless there is additional data confirming otherwise).

 Pairwise comparisons within each randomisation will be made between each treatment arm and the no additional treatment arm (reference group) in that particular randomisation (main randomisation phase A, main randomisation phase B, and second randomisation).
 However, since not all treatments may be available or suitable for all patients, those in the no additional treatment arm will only be included in a given comparison if, at the point of their randomisation, they could alternatively have been randomised to the active treatment of interest.
-Adjustment for multiple treatment comparisions due to the multi-arm design will be made.
+Allowance for multiple treatment comparisons due to the multi-arm design will be made.
 All p-values will be 2-sided.

 Pre-specified subgroup analysis (e.g., disease severity; time since onset of symptoms; sex; age group) will be conducted for the primary outcome using the statistical test for interaction (or test for trend where appropriate),